mrdudz/cc65-contrib/Contributing.md

   use forward slashes instead.
 They will also work in windows :)

 - Makefiles must not contain any shell specific things

+## Nice to have

+- a textfile named readme.txt that briefly describes the program, and how to build it.

+## making a pull request

 - a pull request for a new project/program will:
     - add a subdirectory for the new project/program in the root of the repository